ikhwansahalan/22076332_AA1/README.md

 2. Create a new SAS Enterprise Miner process flow diagram
 3. Place the input data source on the process flow diagram

 After acquiring and modifying the dataset, a new project in SAS Enterprise Miner was set up.
-A diagram named "TEST" was created in the project and the dataset was imported into the File Import node as in the figure below;
+A diagram named "TEST" was created in the project and the dataset was imported into the File Import node.
+Within the file import's 'Edit Variables' section.
+A few minor adjustments were made to the role and level column.
+The Customer_ID role was changed to ID, and Churn was chosen as the target variable for the analysis of customer behavior.
+Because it has a binary value, the level of Discount_Applied, Gender, and Churn were set to Binary.
+Apart from that, variables of Membership_Type and Satisfaction_Level were set to ordinal.
+Below are the general modifications made:

 ![Screenshot 2024-01-07 190656](https://github.com/ikhwansahalan/22076332_AA1/assets/143061425/7352a2a2-4667-4348-a4f2-e83b90da20d9)

 ### 3. Exploring Input Data and Replacing Missing Values
 1. Explore the statistical properties of the variables in the input data set.